LEARN - BELIEVE - ACHIEVE - TOGETHER

 A few examples of how we support effective parental engagement are that we offer daily communication via student’s journals, telephone support as required, parent’s evenings throughout the academic year and family support through the Early Help arena.
 We also hold informal coffee afternoons covering a range of topics.
-Details of our upcoming workshops are listed below:

 Within our local area we have several different support services all available to parents/carers.
 We can offer support or advice if anyone would like to access any of these.

 Here at St Hugh’s we can offer Early Help at the earliest point to help us decide what type of support is needed, if any to help.
 Our informal assessment builds on your families strengths.
 We can then ensure that everyone involved with your child work with you and your family.
 The Early Help may identify additional areas of support required – we can then help signpost the correct services to help with this together.
 Please contact school for more information.

 This is a service that support carers and their families to reduce the impact of caring on their wellbeing.
 They work hard to make a positive difference to people lives.
 Below are some of the services they offer

 - Emotional and practical support

 - Hospital support